Benchmark C++ Tool¶

 average_countersreport and additionally includes per-layer PM counters and latency for each executed infer request.

+Depending on the type, the report is stored to benchmark_no_counters_report.csv, benchmark_average_counters_report.csv, or benchmark_detailed_counters_report.csv file located in the path specified in -report_folder.
 The application also saves executable graph information serialized to an XML file if you specify a path to it with the -exec_graph_path parameter.

 Running the application with the